cesar-rocha/10-lesson/README.md

     together [@Deve2018; @Wils2016; @Wils2018].

 The key insight that underpins all of these rules is that *learning is both a cognitive and a social activity*.
-On the cognitive side, we can model learning as shown in the figure below:

-Incoming information (the lesson) passes through a *sensory register* that has physically separate channels for visual and auditory information and is stored in *short-term memory*, where it is used to construct a *verbal model* (sometimes also called a *linguistic model*) and a separate *visual model*.
+On the cognitive side, incoming information (the lesson) passes through a *sensory register* that has physically separate channels for visual and auditory information and is stored in *short-term memory*, where it is used to construct a *verbal model* (sometimes also called a *linguistic model*) and a separate *visual model* [@Maye2009].
 These are then integrated and stored in *long-term memory* as facts and relationships.
 If those facts and relationships are strengthened by use, they can later be recalled and applied, and we say that learning has taken place.

 One key feature of this model is that short-term memory is very limited:
 [@Mill1956] famously estimated its size as 7+/-2 items, and more